|Julienne Bower, Ph.D. (Director)

 Assistant Professor, Department of Psychology, Fordham University

-Assistant Professor, Department of Medical Social Sciences, Northwestern University
+Assistant Professor, Department of Public Health Sciences, University of Miami Miller School of Medicine

 Assistant Professor, Department of Psychology, Georgetown University